cjavad/clib/crypto/README.md

-clib/crypto is an wrapper for openssl
+clib/crypto is an wrapper for Cryptopp